fatih/vim-go-tutorial/README.md

 it under `sayYoo()` you'll see that it just outputs `no documentation` for AST nodes without doc comments.

-As usual with other features, we overrided the default normal shortcut `K` so that it invokes `:GoDoc` instead of `man` (or something else).
+As usual with other features, we override the default normal shortcut `K` so that it invokes `:GoDoc` instead of `man` (or something else).
 It's really easy to find the documentation, just hit `K` in normal mode!

 `:GoDoc` just shows the documentation for a given identifier.
-But it's not a **documentation explorer**, if you want to explore the documentation there is third party pluging that does it:
+But it's not a **documentation explorer**, if you want to explore the documentation there is third party plugin that does it:
 [go-explorer](https://github.com/garyburd/go-explorer).
 There is a open bug to include it into vim-go.